 Members must identify Authorized Officials and alternates, provide contact information including 24-hour access, and maintain resource information made available by the utility for mutual aid and assistance response.
 This is done in the application process and should be updated annually.

 Minnesota Water/Wastewater Agency Response Network (MnWARN) consists of nine voting members.
 Voting members consist of a director from each of the following Regions and Organizations:

 Region 1 - Paul Eisenmenger (City of Mankato)

 Region 2 - Dave Isaacson (City of Kettle River)

 Region 3 - Gerry Kluck (City of Hawley)

 Region 4 - Tim Hewett (City of St. Cloud)

-Region 5 - Brent Powers (City of Dawson)
+Region 5 - Justin Ahlers (City of Lismore)

 Region 6 - Todd Karels (City of Waconia)